Exclusive: India resumes purchases of Malaysian palm oil - traders

 “Indonesia’s export tax is allowing Malaysian sellers to offer a discount.
 It is tempting for Indian buyers,” said Anilkumar Bagani, research head of Sunvin Group, a Mumbai-based vegetable oil broker.

+Palm oil competes with soft oils such as sunflower oil and soyoil.

+Malaysian palm oil futures extended gains on Tuesday after the Reuters story and closed up 1.9%.

-Reporting by Rajendra Jadhav in Mumbai and Naveen Thukral in Singapore; editing by Richard Pullin
+Reporting by Rajendra Jadhav in Mumbai and Naveen Thukral in Singapore; Additional reporting by Mei Mei Chu in KUALA LUMPUR; editing by Richard Pullin and Louise Heavens